 |English (middle 50%)||24-32|

 |Math (middle 50%)||24-30|

 However, a high ACT score will definitely help, as the students in the review admits pathway have their scores considered.
 So get that score as high as you can!

 Texas A&M Acceptance Rate

-Texas A&M’s acceptance rate was 66% in 2016.
-This means that applicants have an almost 2 in 3 shot of getting accepted!
+Texas A&M’s acceptance rate was 67% in 2019.
+This means that applicants have around a 2 in 3 shot of getting accepted!
 Be careful about reading too much into this, though, because certain programs (like engineering) are more competitive.
 In addition, remember that Texas A&M has different admissions programs, meaning that somebody who meets the requirements for the top 10% track will be accepted with relative ease.
 This can be a big plus for you if you’re in the top 10% of your class (woohoo!), but if you’re not, it means that you should still take care to put your best possible foot forward on your application.

 Texas A&M GPA Average